grove/exmeso/README.md

 The [ExternalMergeSort&lt;T&gt;](https://github.com/grove/exmeso/blob/master/exmeso-core/src/main/java/org/geirove/exmeso/ExternalMergeSort.java) class has the following public instance methods:

     List<File> writeSortedChunks(Iterator<T>)
+    File writeSortedChunk(Iterator<T>)
     CloseableIterator<T> mergeSortedChunks(List<File>)

     CloseableIterator<T> mergeSort(Iterator<T>)

-The example used the first two methods, but the third one can also be used instead.
+The example used the first and the third method, but the fourth one can also be used instead.

 ### Helpers